eclipse-tractusx/traceability-foss/docs/user-manual.md

 ### Parts

-List view of the own manufactured parts and batches.
+List view of the own manufactured (asBuilt) or planned (asPlanned) parts and batches.
+By default, both tables are displayed.
+You can adjust the View of tables by activating/deactivating the tables.

+![parts-list-view](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/arc42/user-guide/parts-list-view.png)

+#### AsBuilt Lifecycle Parts

+List view of own Parts with AsBuilt Lifecycle.
 Gives detailed information on the assets registered in the Digital Twin Registry of Catena-X for the company.
-This includes data based on the aspect models of Use Case Traceability: SerialPart, Batch.
+This includes data based on the aspect models of Use Case Traceability: Asbuilt, SerialPart, Batch.
 Parts that are in a quality alert are highlighted yellow.

-![parts-list-view](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/arc42/user-guide/parts-list-view.png)
+#### AsPlanned

+List view of own Parts with AsPlanned Lifecycle.
+Gives detailed information on the assets registered in the Digital Twin Registry of Catena-X for the company.
+This includes data based on the aspect models of Use Case Traceability: AsPlanned, SerialPart, Batch.
+Parts that are in a quality alert are highlighted yellow.

 #### Parts select / Quality alert